torchnyu/blog/_drafts/2020-05-31-humanities-and-cs.md

 the sciences because one can be somewhat objective in science.
 However once you stretch your view beyond the technical and start analyzing the messiness of our world, objectivity quickly becomes impossible.

+This is partially why some people dislike the humanities; you can't prove sociology.
+Even I've wondered at times whether Goffman was making it all up.
+But the answer isn't to reject humanities as a whole.
+As the common refrain goes, all models are wrong, but some are useful.
+Just because humanities lacks rigor, doesn't mean they're without merit.

+Subjectivity is a powerful concept to embrace.
+More of one's life is subjective than a technical person would want to admit.
+Politics, communication, even [our recounting of events](https://en.wikipedia.org/wiki/Rashomon)---all of these are subjective.
+The mistake that some make when they do not have a humanities education is this subjectivity is sourced from people's stupidity.
+That if people just sat down and thought logically, we'd have objective answers to these issues.
+Unfortunately that's not true.
+More often than not, the "objective answers" which the person wants us to reach are colored by their own biases and subjective experiences.

+Claiming objectivity is will not give you such; it will simply blind you to your subjectivity.